Learn about definitions, accommodations, and how to communicate with University of Maryland University College about your disability.

 FAQs: Schedule Changes/Additional Accommodation Needs

-During the registration process, accommodations are identified for both on-site and online instruction.
-Depending on the accommodation needs, a student would have to notify Accessibility Services if he or she were taking an on-site course.
-For example, a student with a physical disability may not have used many accommodations for online instruction; however, the student will need special equipment and classroom modifications when he or she takes an on-site course.
+During the registration process, accommodations are identified for both online and hybrid instruction.
+Depending on the accommodation needs, a student would have to notify Accessibility Services if he or she were taking a hybrid course.
+For example, a student with a physical disability may not have used many accommodations for online instruction; however, the student will need special equipment and classroom modifications when he or she takes a hybrid course.
 The student is responsible for notifying Accessibility Services regarding any changes to the type of instruction.

 Contact Accessibility Services immediately.
 Accessibility Services will request to review any new documentation supporting your accommodation request.
 After additional accommodations are determined, Accessibility Services will update the Accommodation Notification Letter.